aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/convert-page-range-to-pdf/_index.md

 ## Step 3: Save as PDF

-Finally, call the `save` method with the output file name and the configured options.
-The library handles the conversion and writes the PDF to disk.
+The `save` method writes the converted content to disk.
+Because the conversion runs entirely on the server side, you don’t need a Microsoft Office installation.

 ```java
 oneFile.save(dataDir + "ConvertSpecificPageRangeToPdf_out.pdf", opts);